 The Parish Council is responsible, under the Parish Paths Partnership, for all footpaths and bridleways in the parish.
-If you notice any defects or dangerous features, please contact the footpaths supervisor or the Clerk in the first instance, with photos if possible.
-(Contact details here.)
+If you notice any defects or dangerous features, please contact the footpaths supervisor or the Clerk in the first instance, with photos if possible or contact the Parish Council (Go to contact page)

 You can see an interactive map of rights of way on Devon County Council’s web site.